Human remains found in Texas may be woman who disappeared in 2014

 Arochi is now serving a life sentence in prison for her kidnapping.
 Prosecutors said during his trial that her DNA was in the trunk of his car, but he has denied any wrongdoing.

-During his trial, cell phone and cell tower data indicated that Arochi was in and around the Anna area after Morris disappeared, prompting searches of the area.
+During his trial, cellphone and cell tower data indicated that Arochi was in and around the Anna area after Morris disappeared, prompting searches of the area.

 VIRGINIA MOM, 23, WHO MYSTERIOUSLY DISAPPEARED FROM FRONT YARD FOUND DEAD; SUSPECT IN CUSTODY

-In a 2016 interview with the Dallas Morning News, Arochi said he was wrongfully convicted of abducting Morris and hoped "she's alive."
+In a 2016 interview with The Dallas Morning News, Arochi said he was wrongfully convicted of abducting Morris and hoped "she's alive."

 "I want to apologize to the Morris family for not being able to help them," Arochi told the newspaper at the time.
 "My family and I are constantly praying for them and for Christina's well-being."